 Lotus Temple that is located in New Delhi is known as the Baháʼí House of Worship.
 The temple is open to the public since 1986.
 This place looks very unique since it resembles a lotus flower.
 Because the Bahá’í Faith believes in the “unity of God, the unity of religions and human solidarity,” the Lotus Temple welcomes worshipers of different faiths.

 These temples are decorated with carvings.
 Khajuraho temples were made in Madhya Pradesh between 900 AD and 1130 AD by Chandela dynasty.
 There were maybe 85 temples sometimes in the past, however, today there are only 25 temples left.
 We do not really know why these Jain and Hindu temples have individual motifs, but they are very accurate and represent humans and sometimes animals in various types of hedonistic couplings.

-Located in Hampi, near the Tungabadra River, it is the oldest temple in India dating back to the 7th century.
+Located in Hampi, near the Tungabadra River, it is the oldest among temples of India dating back to the 7th century.
 Virupaksha Temple was later part of the royal city of Vijayanagar, which was the capital of the Vijayanagar Empire.
 Although the temple is still intact, the rest of the city is now mostly in ruins.
 The Virupaksha Temple Complex contains three towers dedicated to the god Shiva.

-This sacred temple is situated in Amritsar, in the middle of a small lake and it is the most sacred of the Sikh shrines.
+This sacred temple is situated in Amritsar, in the middle of a small lake and it is the most sacred of the Sikh shrines and temples of India.
 The golden panels cover most of the exterior of the temple and the dome is golden.
 The Golden Temple has an interesting story.
 The Buddha is said to have spent time in this place, and then, 2000 years later, Guru Nanak Dev, the founder of the Sikh religion, lived here on the lake.
-Eventually, his followers built a temple there.
+Eventually, his followers built a temple there in his honor.